deiveehan/my-python/readme.md

 # Python

-This git repo contains some basic samples on getting started with Python.
+This git repo contains some basic samples that you can use to get started on Python.

 ## Get started
 Install python in your local using the below site: